-In this article, I expand on the symptoms of being perimenopausal.
+In this article, I expand on perimenopause symptoms.
 Hi, I’m Deborah Maragopoulos, Intuitive Integrative Nurse Practitioner.
 I wrote this because I want you to understand what the perimenopausal symptoms are, so you are prepared for the change of life.

 The first thing you need to understand, is that perimenopausal symptoms are caused by a shift in your hormones.
 The image above is the menstrual cycle.
-Your first few days of your menstrual cycle, none of your hormones are very high, estrogen progesterone levels are very low.
-In a normal menstrual cycle, estrogen doesn’t start to rise till day five, seven, even as late as day nine prior to ovulation, and only after ovulation does your progesterone levels rise.
-In perimenopause, because you are running out of eggs, you stop making as much progesterone first, and then you start having issues with low estrogen level.
-Those are going to cause a myriad of symptoms.
+Your first few days of your menstrual cycle, none of your hormones are very high.
+Estrogen progesterone levels are very low.
+In a normal menstrual cycle, estrogen doesn’t start to rise till day five or seven.
+Even as late as day nine prior to ovulation.
+And only after ovulation do your progesterone levels rise.
+In perimenopause, because you are running out of eggs, you stop making as much progesterone first.
+Then you start to have issues with low estrogen levels.
+Those will cause a myriad of symptoms.

 Hormone Healing Tip 1: Discern if you have Perimenopause or Not

-But the first thing that we are going to to talk about is the number one issue, is whether or not you are having perimenopause, increased PMS, or premature ovarian failure.
-Perimenopaus is the five to 15-year period before you actually go through menopause and stop having menstrual cycles altogether.
-PMS of course is the time before your menstrual period when your symptoms are exaggerated, but perimenopause can look like exaggerated PMS.
-And premature ovarian failure looks like menopause, but it happens very early, usually before the age of 35.
-Clinically, it’s before the age of 40, but I am seeing perimenopausal patients as early as 37, 38, 39, starting into perimenopause.
-So what are the symptoms of perimenopause?
+But the first thing that we are going to talk about is the number one issue.
+Whether or not you are having perimenopause, increased PMS, or premature ovarian failure.
+Perimenopause is the five to 15-year period before you actually go through menopause and stop having menstrual cycles altogether.
+PMS of course is the time before your menstrual period when your symptoms are exaggerated.

 Hormone Healing Tip 2: Figure out your Progesterone

 Progesterone also helps you with your stress and anxiety.
-So when your progesterone levels start falling, you tend to get stressed out a lot more easily when you are in perimenopausal mode, which is why it seems like your PMS is exaggerated.
-But it’s PMS that does not end, it’s not just the week before or a few days before your period, it may be a full two to three weeks before you start menstruating, and that’s because your progesterone levels have fallen.
+So when your progesterone levels start falling, you tend to get stressed out a lot more easily when you are in perimenopausal mode.
+Which is why it seems like your PMS is exaggerated.
+But it’s PMS that does not end.
+It’s not just the week before, or a few days before your period.
+It may be a full two to three weeks before you start menstruating.
+That’s because your progesterone levels have fallen.

 Hormone Healing Tip 3: Is your Estrogen Imbalanced?